BetterCloud/scim2/README.md

 License
 -------
+This is fork from the [BetterCloud/scim2](https://github.com/pingidentity/scim2) Project.

+Original license Text below.
+Staffbase Contributions are licensed under the MIT License (MIT).

+--

 The BetterCloud SCIM 2.0 SDK contains code branched from the [Ping Identity SCIM 2.0 SDK](https://github.com/pingidentity/scim2).

 The UnboundID SCIM2 SDK is available under three licenses: the GNU General Public License version 2 (GPLv2), the GNU Lesser General Public License version 2.1 (LGPLv2.1), and a free-right-to-use license created by UnboundID Corp.
 See the [LICENSE](https://github.com/BetterCloud/scim2/blob/master/resource/LICENSE.txt) file for more info.